Banner Health

 • High-grade dysplasia: Your cells show a lot of precancerous signs and may soon become cancerous.

 If you have GERD, your provider will probably want to monitor you closely to watch for signs of Barrett’s esophagus – even if you don’t have symptoms.
-That way, they can intervene and manage it as early as possible.
+This allows your provider to manage the condition as early as possible.

-Screening for GERD might be recommended if you are male, have GERD symptoms at least weekly that don’t respond to medication and have other risk factors.
+Screening may be recommended if you are male, have GERD symptoms at least weekly that don’t respond to medication and have other risk factors.
 Other people may need screening if they have uncontrolled reflux plus other risk factors.

 If you have GERD, it’s a good idea to ask about screenings for Barrett’s esophagus during routine checkups.
-For example, talk to your provider when you schedule your routine colonoscopy screening.
+For example, talk to your provider when scheduling a routine colonoscopy.
 They may recommend scheduling an upper endoscopy at the same time to look for signs of Barrett’s esophagus.

 Even if you’ve only had brief GERD symptoms, or you take medication and feel your GERD is well-controlled, you should consider having an upper endoscopy with your colonoscopy.
 Screening is especially important if you use tobacco products or you are obese.